jemay/matlab_standards/matlab_standards.md

 This section describes recommendations for naming conventions.

-## MANDATORY

-### Name Shadowing
+## Name Shadowing

-**Description:** Functions and variables shall not shadow Mathworks-shipped functionality or other code.
+**Description:** Functions and variables **MUST NOT** shadow Mathworks-shipped functionality or other code.
 This includes MATLAB files (.m, .p, .mlapp, .mlx), mex-files (.mexw32 etc.) and Simulink files (.mdl, .slx).

 **Rationale:** Shadowing code can result in unexpected behaviour, because it is unclear and not properly defined for example what function is called when multiple ones share the same name.

-### Units
+## Units

-**Description:** Variable names must be documented, either in the variable name, or as end-of-line comments in square brackets.
+**Description:** Variable names **MUST** be documented, either in the variable name, or as end-of-line comments in square brackets.
 Prefer end-of-line comments if addition to the variable name will make it excessively long.

 **Rationale:** Maintain readability by using concise variable names.